Hina Nishioka

 Hina is a lighting designer based in lower mainland (BC), but she is willing to work anywhere in the world where the art takes her to.

 As a lighting board programmer, she is able to program and operate on ETC Eos family consoles as well as MA Lighting GrandMA2 and 3.
-Highlights of her past works include: lighting board operator for films and TV series (click here for details), Vancouver Folk Music Festival 2023 and music and live events (see resume for more).
-As a member of I.A.T.S.E.
-Local 168 and Local 891, she works on a variety of entertainment scenes as a technician and a lighting board programmer.
+Highlights of her past works include: lighting board operator for films and TV series (click here for details), Vancouver Folk Music Festival and music and live events (see resume for more).

 She received a BFA Theatre from the University of Victoria (2020) where she discovered and practiced lighting design, as well as electrician and assistant technical director.